capitain96/AndroidProject/README.md

 Possibility for a list with all patchnotes and all links to these full patchnotes maybe automate this?
 (Probably not with the current release format)

+## List of available planes

+This was implemented using an adapter which reads a JSON with the plane info.
+CUrrently the pictures can't be displayed that way (Need help, doesn't work) This will be implemented for the airports aswell.

 ---